Best gaming headset 2025

 What's the best surround sound gaming headset?

-Of all the gaming headsets we’ve had the chance to test, the SteelSeries Arctis Nova Pro is easily the best for surround sound.
-If that’s your biggest deciding factor, make that your choice.
-All-round, it’s a truly fantastic premium headset.
+Of all the gaming headsets we've had the chance to test, the SteelSeries Arctis Nova Pro is easily the best for surround sound.
+If that's your biggest deciding factor, make that your choice.
+All around, it's a truly fantastic premium headset.

 Is 7.1 surround sound better for gaming?

-There are lots of pro gamers, and there’s no single gaming headset that they all use.
-However, they typically stick with the big brands, like Razer, Corsair, and HyperX.
-If you’re after a specific product recommendation, the Razer BlackShark V2 Pro is popular among professional gamers and is also the headset that gets our highest recommendation.
+There are lots of pro gamers, and there's no single gaming headset that they all use.
+However, they typically stick with the big brands, such as Razer, Corsair, and HyperX, although at least partly this is down to sponsorship deals.
+If you're after a specific product recommendation, the Razer BlackShark V2 Pro is among the most popular option for professional gamers and is also the headset that gets our highest recommendation overall.

 Why do pro gamers use two headsets?

-If you’ve watched any gaming tournaments before, you may have noticed that some players have two pairs of headphones.
-The reason for this is that they serve different purposes:
+If you've watched any gaming tournaments before, you may have noticed that some players have two pairs of headphones.
+The reason for this is that they serve different purposes.
+One headset is typically an in-ear set of headphones for game sound and hearing comms from their teammates.

-For more ways to enhance your gaming experience, read our guides on the best Bluetooth speakers and the best gaming monitors – they’ll help ensure that you’re enjoying the sound and visuals of your games as much as possible.
+If you're looking to fill a room with sweet sounds, we've also tested the best computer speakers and soundbars that'll make your desk rumble.
+You can also read our guides on the best Bluetooth speaker and the best gaming monitor to help ensure that you're enjoying the sound and visuals of your games as much as possible.